 According to the Interim Provisions on the Term of Office for the Leaders of the Party and Government (2006), the term of office of all Party and government leaders shall be five years (Provision 3).
-In addition, leaders should remain stable during their term of office and stay for a full term of five years except for the following special cases: (1) reaching an retirement of 65; (2) under bad health condition; (3) being unequal to the position and requires adjustment; (4) voluntarily resigning or being forced to resign; (5) being punished and dismissed; (6) due to special work needs (e.g., being rotated to a new region at the same administrative level) (Provision 4).
+In addition, leaders should remain stable during their term of office and stay for a full term of five years, except for the following special cases: (1) reaching the retirement age of 65; (2) under bad health conditions; (3) being unequal to the position and requiring adjustment; (4) voluntarily resigning or being forced to resign; (5) being punished and dismissed; and (6) special work needs (e.g., being rotated to a new region at the same administrative level) (Provision 4).
 Leaders shall stay in the same position for at most two terms (Provision 6).

-In practice, new appointments occur frequently before scheduled.
-From 2000 to 2016, the average term of office for 1,443 Party Secretaries from 334 prefectures is 4.5 years.
-As there is evidence that Party Secretaries who serve for more than one term may have different incentives in the second five-year period (Zhang and Gao, 2007), I restrict my sample to Party Secretaries who have a term of office of less than or equal to five years (namely who serve for one term only) to make the analysis cleaner.
+In practice, new appointments frequently occur before they are scheduled.
+From 2000 to 2016, the average term of office for 1,443 Party Secretaries from 334 prefectures was 4.5 years.
+As there is evidence that Party Secretaries who serve for more than one term may have different incentives in the second five-year period (Zhang and Gao, 2007), I restrict my sample to Party Secretaries who have a term of office less than or equal to five years (namely who serve for one term only) to make the analysis cleaner.